AhmedQeshta/private-chef-platform-sprint-planning/README.md

 ## 👉🏻 User Journey

-First: The user enters and sees a welcome message and some instructions and ways to help.
+> First: The user enters and sees a welcome message and some instructions and ways to help.

-After that, the user goes to watch the chefs.
+> After that, the user goes to watch the chefs.

-Then when selecting a chef, he can place an order for him, and enter all the required information.
+> Then when selecting a chef, he can place an order for him, and enter all the required information.

-Upon receiving the order, the chef will send a confirmation message to the user After confirmation, successful completion of the task, both the user and the chef will be able to rate each other.
+> Upon receiving the order, the chef will send a confirmation message to the user

+> After confirmation, of the successful completion of the task, both the user and the chef will be able to rate each other.